Edward Zorinsky: U.S. Senate

 In 1976, Zorinsky, a lifelong Republican, decided to run for the U.S. Senate after 22-year incumbent Roman Hruska decided not to seek re-election.
 However, when it became apparent that he would not win the Republican nomination, he switched parties and ran as a conservative Democrat.
 He defeated Hess Dyas, a former state party chairman, for the Democratic nomination.
-In the general election, he defeated U.S. Representative John Y. McCollister by a margin of 53%–47%.
+In the general election, he defeated U.S. Representative John Y. McCollister by a margin of 53% to 47%.
 With his victory, he became the first Democratic Senator elected from Nebraska since 1934 and the first Jewish person to ever to win a statewide election in Nebraska.

-Days before the end of his term, Hruska resigned from the Senate on December 27, 1976, and Governor J. James Exon appointed Zorinsky to the seat he had won in November.
 He was re-elected to a second term in 1982, receiving over 66% of the vote.

 As a Senator, Zorinsky was a moderate to conservative Democrat, voting with Republicans on some significant issues.
 He was courted by the Republicans to rejoin their party in 1982.
 Zorinsky threatened to change parties in 1986, but ultimately never made the switch.
 He served as chairman of the Senate Subcommittee on Western Hemisphere Affairs, in which position he advocated for financial and military assistance to the new Sandinista National Liberation Front regime in Nicaragua in 1979.